 Visit Slapton Sands

-Slapton Sands is a three mile sand and shingle bar stretching south to Torcross Sands on the South Devon coast within a designated Area of Outstanding Natural Beauty (AONB).
+Slapton Sands is a three mile sand and shingle bar stretching south to Torcross Sands on the South Devon coast.
+The beach sits within a designated Area of Outstanding Natural Beauty (AONB).
 The sea is clean and save to swim, with water sports to try out including surfing, windsurfing and canoeing.

 Slapton Sands is a family friendly beach, the beach front café serves drinks and light snacks and has facilities for holidaymakers.
 The beach has RNLI lifeguards on duty during the summer with a flags pointing out the best places to swim.